Okere District: Towns

-The Traditional Area comprises seven main towns is Abiriw, Dawu, Awukugua, Adukrom, Apirede, Aseseeso and Abonse and over one hundred and fifty smaller towns and villages which residents hail from one of the seven main towns.
+The Traditional Area of seven main towns is Abiriw, Dawu, Awukugua, Adukrom, Apirede, Aseseeso and Abonse, and over one hundred and fifty smaller towns and villages.

 The language spoken amongst the indigenes of the area is Kyerepon.

 Geographical location

-The district can be found on the Akuapem Ridge located in the South Eastern part of the Eastern Region, of the Republic of Ghana about 68km from Accra which shares boundaries with Akuapem North Municipal Assembly to the South and East to Yilo Krobo Municipal Assembly.
+The district can be found on the Akuapem Ridge located in the south eastern part of the Eastern Region, about 68km from Accra.
+It shares boundaries with Akuapem North Municipal Assembly to the south and Yilo Krobo Municipal Assembly to the east.